 This course includes movement, voice and acting, with primary emphasis on the performance of monologues, scenes and class exercises.
 Students will also read and analyze plays and study various theories of acting.
-Terms offered: F, W, S Classification: Parallel

 TPP2111 - Acting II

 Prerequisites: TPP 2100

 This course is a continuation of TPP 2100 Acting I, with emphasis on in-depth textual analysis, advanced techniques of character development, and competent breakdown of scene structure, to be developed through monologues and scene study.